Hungarian Royal Gendarme Veterans' Association: The roots of the MKCsBK: The Hungarian Royal Gendarmerie

 With a regional-divisional-chapter-garrison structure it had a relatively short chain of command.
 The essence of the gendarmerie was the garrisons of five to fifteen gendarmes scattered throughout the countryside, and therefore they performed their duties quite independently, albeit according to strictly detailed regulations, issued by a special division under the authority of the Department of Interior.
 At the same time, the members of the gendarmerie personally were under the jurisdiction of the Department of Defense.
 The guarding of public safety and peace in the villages, as well as crime prevention and criminal investigations were exclusively the job of the enlisted gendarmes, while the officers were responsible for training, supervision, and communication with other authorities.

 Every gendarme owned and was very familiar with the so-called Service Regulations book (Szut.), which codified the laws and regulations affecting their service.
-Both enlisted and officers alike were expected to continually further their knowledge and improve themselves, not only regarding their vocation, but in a broad range of topics.
+Both enlisted men, and officers alike were expected to continually further their knowledge and improve themselves, not only regarding their vocation, but in a broad range of topics.
 They actively participated in various sports (to the degree that several members were on the national Olympic team), maintained a small library collection at each garrison (which was also available for use to the local villagers), and made reading and studying a regular part of their daily routine.
 They also placed an emphasis on character training to become reliable, fair, moral, incorruptible, impartial and unbiased, in addition to being able to make fast, wise and firm decisions.
 There was a great emphasis on the respect of authority and the love of their country, their countrymen, and their corps.
-They were expected to live their lives in every respect according to the gendarme oath, the “gendarme ten commandments,” and their motto of “faithfully, honorably, valiantly,” (“Híven, becsülettel, vitézül”).
+They were expected to live their lives in every respect according to the gendarme oath, the “Gendarme Ten Commandments,” and their motto of “Faithfully, Honourably, Valiantly,” (“Híven, becsülettel, vitézül”).
 The demands of being a gendarme transcended occupation to become a way of life.

 The Hungarian Royal Gendarmerie achieved international recognition for its exceptional effectiveness in crime prevention and investigation, solving over 90% of petty thefts and small crimes and nearly 100% of major crimes.
 This played a role in allowing Hungary under the Dual Monarchy to achieve a previously unprecedented national development, lifting the previously somewhat feudal Hungary to a European level.
 Police and gendarmes from several other countries visited to learn from them and borrow their techniques and procedures.